wusinyee/MW-Portfolio/README.md

 👯 I'm open to contributing to open source projects and collaboration.<br>

-🤝 I'm looking for help with mastering other BI Tools such as Looker, Zoho, and Domo.
+🤝 I'm looking for help with mastering other BI Tools such as Looker, Zoho, and Sisense.
 Any resources, tutorials, or advice would be greatly appreciated!<br>

-🌱 I'm learning Rust, Robotics Process Automation, and project management methodologies.<br>
+🌱 I'm learning Rust.<br>

-💬 Ask me about dashboards (Tableau, Power BI, Qlik), GDocP, and business or data analytics things
+💬 Ask me about dashboards (Tableau, Power BI, Qlik), and business or data analytics things

 ---

-# Unlocking Insights: A Collection of Business Intelligence & Data Analysis Projects
+# Insights in Action: A Collection of Data Analytics, Business Intelligence, and Machine Learning Projects

-### Project List:
+## Data Analytics:
 ### **Python**
 - [x] [Exploratory Data Analysis with Python](https://github.com/wusinyee/SYW-Portfolio-v2023/blob/b1307ea78b43019802a944f187f3cf31ba005d47/EDAwithPython.md)
 - [x] [Sales data analysis and visualization with Python](https://github.com/wusinyee/SYW-Portfolio-v2023/blob/55c05d4b57da2c4ad358811c9ffeafd1fa986b3e/Sales%20data%20analysis%20and%20visualization%20with%20Python.md)